Seahawks hold on late for wild 30-23 win over 49ers

 The 49ers didn’t have starting wide receiver Deebo Samuel due to a groin injury, starting linebacker Fred Warner (hamstring) and LB Marcell Harris (concussion).
 CB Emmanuel Moseley suffered an ankle injury in the first quarter and did not return.

 Seattle was without starting RB Alex Collins, who had been dealing with an abdominal/core injury for several weeks, and left guard Damien Lewis.
-Seattle lost safety Jamal Adams to a shoulder injury late in the first half.
-Adams returned to the sideline in the third quarter in sweats.
+Seattle lost safety Jamal Adams to a sprained shoulder injury late in the first half.
+Adams returned to the sideline in the third quarter in sweats and Carroll said he did not know the extent of the injury.
+RT Brandon Shell also left in the second half due to a lingering shoulder injury.

 UP NEXT